10 min read · Buyer's Guide

 Yes — both historic district architectural review and standard building permit/Chapter 7A compliance apply.
 Sequence matters: historic approval typically precedes building permit on contributing structures.

 Done well, no — Chapter 7A compliance in Hardie fiber cement preserves Gold Country vocabulary at curb view.
-Done poorly (wrong profile, wrong proportions, wrong palette), yes — it can flatten architectural character.
-Execution matters more than the code requirement.
+Done poorly — a stock profile, off proportions, or a flat palette — it can wash out the period character.
+The code decides the material; the detailing decides whether the house still looks like itself.

 Yes — Penn Valley, Rough and Ready, Cedar Ridge, and other Nevada County areas with historic Gold Country building stock benefit from the same preservation approach.
 The principles are area-wide; specific district guidelines vary.